Tmyerson/OpenToken/README.md

-# Open token
+# OpenToken

 ## Introduction

-Truveta’s approach to person matching relies on building a set of matching tokens (or token signatures) per person which are derived from deterministic person data but preserve privacy by using cryptographically secure hashing algorithms.
+OpenToken’s approach to person matching relies on building a set of matching tokens (or token signatures) per person which are derived from deterministic person data but preserve privacy by using cryptographically secure hashing algorithms.

 ## Token generation strategy